 Bollin Valley Partnership - Home Page

 The Bollin Valley Partnership has been working for over 40 years providing a Countryside Management Service within the catchment of the River Bollin.

 This website shows the sites and trails we look after, events and activities you can take part in and information about the Bollin Valley Partnership.

 Bollin Valley Way 2022

-We have produced some new Bollin Valley way leaflets.
+Our new leaflets are proving to be really popular.
 If you want a copy of the leaflet, email the Bollin Valley team and we will send you the three leaflets or email a link to a printable version.

 Explore our countryside parks and other sites.
 Information about their location, facilities and the activities available can be found on our sites and trails pages.